 How water intake can help you to bury the stone?

 Definitely yes.
 Increased water or fluid intake can lower the chance for the formation of stone in a body.
 Dr. Atul Agarwal, a Consultant Urologist, Andrologist & Kidney Transplant Surgeon suggest having 6-8 glass of water per day.
-Also people with cysteine stones needs to have even more intake of water.
+Also, people with cysteine stones need to have even more intake of water.

-What to do if having stone in Urine?
+What to do if having a stone in Urine?

 As well you may be needed to have additional tests and x-rays to ensure that new stones do not form.

 - Endoscopic ultrasound (EUS) – This procedure is a combination of endoscopy with ultrasound.
-During the test, a small ultrasound transducer is installed on the tip of an endoscope and then it is inserted to patient’s mouth.
-As the EUS transducer is closer to the gallbladder and bile ducts, the images are more clear and accurate to determine the actual size and location of the stone and it becomes easy to diagnose when the exact size and location of the stone is known to urologist.
+During the test, a small ultrasound transducer is installed on the tip of an endoscope and then it is inserted into a patient’s mouth.
+As the EUS transducer is closer to the gallbladder and bile ducts, the images are more clear and accurate to determine the actual size and location of the stone and it becomes easy to diagnose when the exact size and location of the stone is known to urologist in Janakpuri.

 IS ESWL a SAFE Treatment for Kidney Stone?